 KSA Experience in the FAA Southwest Region

 We have completed numerous projects in Texas, New Mexico, Louisiana, and Oklahoma.
 We have existing relationships with FAA staff that assist project justification and environmental documentation required for implementation.
-Our McKinney off ice is in close proximity to the FAA Region Headquarters and our planners and project team members routinely visit FAA SW HQ to support our client’s needs and facilitate project funding, grant and airport compliance, and CIP development.
+Our McKinney, Texas office is in close proximity to the FAA Region Headquarters and our planners and project team members routinely visit FAA Southwest Headquarters to support our client’s needs and facilitate project funding, grant and airport compliance, and CIP development.

 The AIP Handbook outlines the requirements for grant eligible projects and KSA understands the process by which projects compete for FAA discretionary funds.
 KSA works with our clients to justify projects so that they will compete for FAA discretionary funding.
 The FAA starts at the runway centerline and works out to evaluate projects for funding.